Image default

 Anytime that a facility identifies a bedsore, the injured individual should see a physician to check the wound.
 Typically, the physician will put a care plan in place.
 Medical staff must adhere to this plan and should report any signs of the condition worsening to a doctor.

-When a nursing facility fails to properly care for a bedsore, the condition may worsen and cause additional problems.
-If you believe your loved one is suffering because of poor bedsore care, speak with a medical malpractice attorney who has experience with bedsore cases.
+If you believe your loved one is suffering because of a nursing home bedsore, speak with a medical malpractice attorney in Tampa who has experience with bedsore cases.
 An attorney can advise you on how to access your loved one’s records to see the care program and whether staff followed it.

-Frequent visitors should inquire about diet, wound care, and procedures to minimize pressure on wounds.
-If you are not happy with the care your loved one is receiving, complain—loudly.
 If needed, file a complaint, and ask your medical malpractice attorney for additional advice on what steps you can take to protect your loved one.

 Bedsores Are Not a Normal Part of Aging Skin